Forever Fund Projects

 Every two years, seven new Oregon projects are nominated to be recipients of the Fund – one from each of Oregon’s seven tourism regions.
 These projects work to enhance natural environments, support communities’ economic vitality and enrich their appeal as a destination – for both the experience of locals and visitors alike.

-Funds are collected from participating businesses by the Fund administrator, Sustainable Travel International, a third-party 501(c)3 non-profit organization working with Travel Oregon.
+Funds are collected from participating businesses by the Fund administrator, The Oregon Community Foundation, a third-party 501(c)3 non-profit organization working with Travel Oregon.
 The funds are then distributed equally among all seven projects at the start of each calendar year.

 Selected projects support one or more of the objectives below:

 - Community Development

 2016-2017 Project Beneficiaries:

 Diver Access in Port Orford – This project will establish a safe access point for scuba diving at the port of Port Orford along the southern Oregon coast.